 While the laws in each country may differ, Verizon has trained professionals that carefully review each demand we receive.
 We review the demands based on each country's laws, and we only produce information in response to valid demands.
 We note that the vast majority of demands we receive are, in fact, legally valid, but we push back on those that are not.
 We do not produce information in response to all demands (even if valid) when, for instance, we do not have any responsive data to produce.
-For example, in the second half of 2021, we had no records responsive to the demands we received from law enforcement in Germany, France, Belgium, and the United Kingdom.
-In Italy and Netherlands, we had records responsive to less than 50% of the demands from law enforcement.
+For example, in the first half of 2022, we had no records responsive to most of the demands we received from law enforcement in Austria, Belgium, France, Germany, Italy, Netherlands, and the United Kingdom.